cornell-ece2300/ece2300-docs/docs/ece2300-lab1p2-display.md

     Lab 1.2 group)
  - Step 2.
 Find your randomly assigned lab partner
  - Step 3.
 Find a free workstation
  - Step 4.
-Ask the TAs for a lab check-off sheet
+Ask the TAs for a lab check-off sheet (each student needs their own check-off sheet)

 Throughout this handout you will see two kinds tasks: lab check-off tasks and lab report tasks.